matrix-org/matrix-spec-proposals/specification/application_service_api.rst

 with the rest of the Matrix specification and the future.

 Homeservers should attempt to use the specified endpoints first when communicating with application services.
-However, if the application service receives an http status code that does not indicate success (ie: 404, 500, 501, etc) then the homeserver should fall back to the older endpoints for the application service.
+However, if the application service receives an HTTP status code that does not indicate success (i.e.: 404, 500, 501, etc) then the homeserver should fall back to the older endpoints for the application service.

 The older endpoints have the exact same request body and response format, they